Wedding Venue Dietary Requirements: Complete Guide

 RSVP Cards With Options

-Diary requirements are increasingly central to menu planning at wedding breakfasts.
+Dietary requirements are increasingly central to menu planning at wedding breakfasts.
 Most UK venues and caterers now offer extensive free-from options, with vegan choices becoming as standard as traditional beef or chicken selections.

 When designing your RSVP cards, include tick boxes for common British dietary preferences: